 No. 21 UConn sends Hoyas to school-record 18th loss in row

-WASHINGTON (AP) R.J.
-Cole scored 18 points and No. 21 UConn excelled from behind the arc while sending Georgetown to its school-record 18th straight loss, 86-77 on Sunday.
+WASHINGTON – R.J.
+Cole scored 18 points and No. 21 UConn excelled from behind the arc while sending Georgetown to its school-record 18th straight loss, 86-77 Sunday.

 Connecticut (21-7, 12-5 Big East) shot 11 of 20 on 3-pointers.
 Seven different Huskies made at least one 3.